-The Carer Addition and Carer Premium can increase the amount of your means-tested benefit by £37.70 a week (2021/22 rate).
+Both the Carer Addition and Carer Premium can increase the amount of your means-tested benefit by £38.85 a week (2022/23 rate).

-If you don't currently receive any means-tested benefits such as Pension Credit, you could qualify for them for the first time.
+If you don't currently get any means-tested benefits such as Pension Credit, you could qualify for them for the first time.